 New vs. Used

-Much like ICE vehicles, this can come down to your budget and needs.
+Much like ICE (Internal Combustion Engine) vehicles, this can come down to your budget and needs.

 New EV Considerations